idalbo/data_engineering_zoomcamp_project/README.md

 * data will be downloaded locally from a github repository as raw csv files
 * data will be dumped into a data lake into Google Cloud Storage (GCS)
 * from the data lake, data will be loaded into a data warehouse and raw tables will be generated into BigQuery
-* here, tranformation will happen where fact and dimension tables will be created into a different schema (production)
+* here, transformation will happen where fact and dimension tables will be created into a different schema (production)
 * the production tables will be linked to Google Data Studio and visualized

 The following technologies will be used throughout the project: